wknoben/MARRMoT/README.md

 - v1.0: dx.doi.org/10.5281/zenodo.2482542

 ## Acknowledgements
 MARRMoT could not have been made without the effort that many hydrologists have put into development of their models.
 Their effors are gratefully acknowledged.
-Special thanks are extended to Philip Kraft for finding a bug in the flux smoothing code during peer review, to Sebastian Gnann for suggesting various quality of life fixes and to Clara Brandes for finding and suggesting a fix for a bug in the water balance calculations.
+Special thanks are extended to:
+- Philip Kraft for finding a bug in the flux smoothing code during peer review;
+- Sebastian Gnann for suggesting various quality of life fixes;
+- Clara Brandes for finding and suggesting a fix for a bug in the water balance calculations;
+- Koen Jansen for suggesting various improvements and correcting parameter descriptions.